felselva/swfw/REFERENCE.md

 Swaps the front and back buffers of the window.

+If successful, the function returns `SWFW_OK`, otherwise the function returns one of the error values.

 ```c
 enum swfw_status swfw_destroy_window(struct swfw_window *swfw_win);
 ```

 Destroys the window.

-If successful, the function returns `SWFW_OK`, otherwise one of the error values.
+If successful, the function returns `SWFW_OK`, otherwise the function returns one of the error values.

 ```c
 enum swfw_status swfw_make_window(struct swfw_context *swfw_ctx, struct swfw_window *swfw_win);